 From the scatter plot, political activism might have a weak positive correlation with economic governance.
-Through participating political activities inside the political institutions, it is likely that the policy makers would address people’s voices and interests under economic governance.
-Variable needs to be entered into the regression model for further verification.
+Through participating in political activities inside the political institutions, it is likely that the policy makers would address people’s voices and interests under economic governance.

+This relationship needs to be tested with a regression model for further verification.

 Research model